Teen shot multiple times along I-170 in Ladue late Friday afternoon, police seeking tips

-Ladue Police were investigating a shooting in the northbound lanes of I-170 late Friday afternoon that required them to close the interstate for several hours.
+LADUE — Ladue police were investigating a shooting in the northbound lanes of Interstate 170 late Friday afternoon that required them to close the interstate for several hours.

-One victim, a male in his late teens who was a passenger in one of two vehicles exchanging gunfire, was shot multiple times and was last reported Saturday in serious condition at a hospital.
+One victim, a male in his late teens who was a passenger in one of two vehicles exchanging gunfire, was shot multiple times and was reported Saturday to be in serious condition at a hospital.

-The shooting involved a black Nissan Altima and a new model black sedan, possibly a Dodge, exchanging gunfire.
+The shooting happened sometime between 3:15 and 3:45 pm. between Ladue Road and Delmar Boulevard.

-Police believe the teen is the only person who was hurt in the incident.
+The shooting involved an exchange of gunfire between a black Nissan Altima and a new-model black sedan, possibly a Dodge.
+Police believe that the teen is the only person hurt in the incident.

 Police are asking for any witnesses to contact CrimeStoppers or Ladue Police.
 Police can be reached at 314-737-4600, 314-993-1214, or crimetips@cityofladue-mo.gov.